-89 In fact the name of the most common form of glucose is (2R,3R,4S,5S,6R)-6-(hydroxymethyl)tetrahydro-2H-pyran-2,3,4,5-tetraol.
+89 In fact the name of the most common form of glucose is (2R,3R,4S,5S,6R)-6-(hydroxymethyl)tetrahydro-2Hpyran-2,3,4,5-tetraol.
 There is no need to remember this!

-Hemiacetal formation produces two possible configurations at C-1, but rather than calling them R and S, we label them alpha and beta.
-In the alpha form the OH on carbon 1 is on the opposite side of the ring from the CH2OH (C-6 of the original chain), the beta form has the OH group on the same side as the CH2OH.
+carbon 1 is on the opposite side of the ring from the CH2OH (C-6 of the original chain), the beta form has the OH group on the same side as the CH2OH.
 These two forms are stereoisomers, because they have the opposite configuration at C-1, but unlike typical stereoisomers, they can be interconverted, by ring opening of the hemiacetal, and reclosure of the ring.
 They are called anomeric forms, and C-1 is referred to as the anomeric carbon.
 Such carbons can be identified by the fact that they have two oxygens attached to them.
 In aqueous equilibrium solution of glucose less than 1% is present in the open chain form, but since there is always an equilibrium concentration present, the alpha and beta forms can and will interconvert via this open chain form.
 As might be expected the beta form is more stable (because the OH is equatorial), and at equilibrium there is about 64% beta.
 For sugars such as glucose there is also the possibility that a five membered ring can form by the reaction of the alcohol at C-4 with the carbonyl.
 Again, two forms (alpha and beta are possible, which can be interconverted via ring opening.
 This five membered ring form is called the furanose form (furan is a five membered ring with one oxygen).

 Fructose: Fructose is another six carbon sugar.
 It differs from glucose in that it that has a ketone rather than an aldehyde at C 2; for this reason, it is called a ketose (rather than an aldose).
 Fructose usually exists in a five-membered hemi-acetal ring, formed by reaction of the OH at C-5, with the ketone carbonyl at C-2.
 The resulting five membered ring is called the furanose form (furan is a five-membered ring with one oxygen), and typically furanose rings are depicted using yet another structural representation - the Haworth projection.
-Five membered rings are usually drawn using yet another type structure - the Haworth projection as shown here.
-In this structure, the ring drawn as a plane (although it isn't of course), and the substituents are above or below the plane of the ring. same way as glucose fructose can in either the alpha or beta forms.
+Five membered rings are usually drawn using yet another type of structure - the Haworth projection as shown here.
+In this structure, the ring is drawn as a plane (although it isn't of course), and the substituents are either above or below the plane of the ring.
+In the same way as glucose fructose can exist in either the alpha or beta forms.